Recruiting Re-Imagined: Why Employee Engagement and Loyalty Begins with Enlightened Hiring

 The majority of the workforce is not engaged.
 It’s a well-known, widespread problem around the world.That means most of your employees are not emotionally involved or committed to your company today.

-You’ve felt the frustration, heard the complaints and seen the steady stream of statistics: Gallup says a staggering 87% of employees worldwide are not engaged at work.
+You’ve felt the frustration, heard the complaints and seen the steady stream of statistics: Gallup says a staggering 85% of employees worldwide are not engaged or actively disengaged at work.
 The Canada Human Resources Centre measures disengagement at 60% of Canadian employees, reporting that unhappy workers are costing North American businesses more than $350 billion annually in lost productivity.

 In other words, we are facing a workforce engagement crisis.
 Failure to address this predicament now in an effective way could seriously jeopardize a company’s future.